Tungtran0310/External-DB-Dummy-Plugin-for-WordPress/README.md

 * External databases accessible from the WordPress host

-### 🤖 Authors
+Created by thought.
+Readme written by OpenAI's GPT.
+Heartbeat and code by a human soul.
 ---
 Made by **VolkanSah \:D** – Giving WordPress plugins their own brains.
 "Between madness and genius lies a README.md."
----
-Created by thought.
-Readme written by OpenAI's GPT.
-Heartbeat and code by a human soul.